jtpoirier/proteomegenerator/README.md

 MaxQuant requires mass spectrometry data as RAW files, search database as FASTA file, and a parameter file.
 The search database FASTA file is produced by ProteomeGenerator.

 * The "RAW" variable specifies the directory containing all user-provided .raw mass spectrometry data files.
 ProteomeGenerator will run MaxQuant on all .raw files in this directory.
 To perform calculations on independent raw files, they should be organized in individual directories.
 * The "THREADS" variable specifies the number of computational threads used by MaxQuant.
-Currently, it's set to the max # of CPUs.
+Currently, it autodetects the total number of available CPUs on a given system.
 MaxQuant runs the fastest when calculations are performed on the same host.
 As such, "rule maxQuant" sets "-n THREADS" and "span[ptile=THREADS]".
 Alternatively, these parameters may be user-specified.
 When changing "THREADS" variable, ensure the number is enclosed by "str()".
-* The "MQ" variable specifies the MaxQuant executable file, which is provided in "/MaxQuant/bin/MaxQuantCmd.exe" as part of this container distribution.
-The currently provided version of MaxQuant is 1.6.2.3, including its license agreement for redistribution located in "/MaxQuant".
+* The "MQ" variable specifies the MaxQuant executable file, which is provided in "MaxQuant/bin/MaxQuantCmd.exe" as part of this distribution.
+The currently provided version of MaxQuant is 1.6.2.3, including its license agreement for redistribution located in "MaxQuant".
 To switch to alternate versions of MaxQuant, please update both the executable and the parameter file.
-* The "PAR" variable specifies the template MaxQuant parameter file, which is provided in "/MaxQuant" and is used to generate specific search parameters, including file names, locations, as well as mass spectrum processing and analysis parameters.
+* The "PAR" variable specifies the template MaxQuant parameter file, which is provided in "MaxQuant" and is used to generate specific search parameters, including file names, locations, as well as mass spectrum processing and analysis parameters.

-To alter the mass spectrum processing and analysis parameters, you must create a new MaxQuant parameter file by executing "/MaxQuant/bin/MaxQuantGui.exe" using Windows operating system.
-Click File > Load parameters... and load "/MaxQuant/mqpar_template.xml" and adjust the parameters.
+To alter the mass spectrum processing and analysis parameters, you must create a new MaxQuant parameter file by executing "MaxQuant/bin/MaxQuantGui.exe" using Windows operating system.
+Click File > Load parameters... and load "MaxQuant/mqpar_template.xml" and adjust the parameters.
 DO NOT add or remove RAW and FASTA files as they are specified by ProteomeGenerator.
 Finally, click File > Save parameters... and save it as "mqpar.xml" in the same directory as the template MaxQuant parameter file.
 ProteomeGenerator will automatically detect this file and use it as input for MaxQuant instead of its self-generated parameters.

 ## Running ProteomeGenerator